unnisama/shaka-packager/docs/source/options/hls_stream_descriptors.rst

     Used for HLS audio to set the GROUP-ID attribute for EXT-X-MEDIA.
     Defaults to 'audio' if not specified.

+:hls_group_id_allowed:
+    This field indicates whether the HLS GROUP-ID attribute is allowed to be set for this stream.
+Only colon separated values are allowed such as 'group_1:group_2:group_3' Defaults to '' if not specified.

 :playlist_name:

     The HLS playlist file to create.
 Usually ends with '.m3u8', and is